grantmacken/mk-tasks/bin/gh-notes.md

 	- `gh new-issue-md`  a markdown file with a simple task list
 	- `gh create-issue`  from `ISSUE.md` file create a github issue
 	- `gh create-branch-from-issue`  from the new github issue create a branch off master.
-The isuue will have an associate milestone release-strategy and a label.
+The issue will have an associate milestone release-strategy and a label.

 2. each issue has a public *task list* ( the feature branch being worked on)